Financial tips for couples marrying later in life.

 - Who will handle the finances?
 Since you're both accustomed to managing you own money, you may want to divide responsibilities.
 For example, one of you could be in charge of paying bills, while the other is responsible for managing savings and investments.
 No matter what you decide, make sure the lines of communication stay open.

-There are a host of financial issues to consider when getting married—and this just scratches the surface.
+There are a host of financial issues to consider when you are getting married—and this just scratches the surface.
 If you’d like more information, or would like to speak with a New York Life agent about ways to protect your family and assets, please let us know.

 This article is for informational purposes only.
 Neither New York Life nor its agents provide tax, legal, or accounting advice.
 Please consult your tax, legal, or accounting professional before taking any action.